-Deadline is May 31, 2018 – Scroll down for rules & regulations
+Deadline is May 31, 2024 – Scroll down for rules & regulations

-INSTRUCTIONS FOR VIDEO:
+INSTRUCTIONS FOR VIDEO

-You could win $250.00
+You could win $100.00

 at the bottom of this page.
 Contest judging will be conducted by experienced filmmakers.

 Click picture above to watch DEAR BULLY, the winning video for 2012/2013.
 DEAR BULLY, intertwines bullying scenes with popular music whose lyrics tell the story of all aspects of bullying.
 One of the most salient points of the film is when the bully explains to the victim …“the reason why I bully you is because I’m insecure.”
 Pictured above, left to right, are the students who wrote and acted in the video: Virginia Henrici, Shannon Lamb and Julia Barton-Biegelsen, from Eastern Middle School in Maryland.